ktrnthsnr/Book-Search-Engine/README.md

 See Usage > server-side.

 The Chrome DevTools can validate API connections.
-Here a right click on the page opens DevTools showing the mobile-first single-page appication design and request\response to the GoogleAPI, as follows,
+Here a right click on the page opens DevTools showing the mobile-first single-page appication design and request\response to the GoogleAPI/books, as follows,

 ![Book Search googapi](./googleAPIreact.jpg "Book Search googapi")